aswanthkumarp/movingball/README.md

-# movingball
+# Moving Red Ball Animation
 A Simple HTML CSS code

-# Moving Red Ball Animation

 A simple project that demonstrates a red ball moving across the screen, following a specific pattern.